Living Well, Learning Better: How Residential Comfort Affects Academic Success

 Sedrick is playing Uno with friends and is smiling at the camera.

-More times than not, whenever we’re experiencing a personal hardship of some kind we tend to retreat into our shells like a turtle and let the issue continue to persist rather than making a stand and finally addressing it.
+Part of a series with Rowan University’s Wellness Center, this collaboration aims to educate students about personal well-being options.
+For further updates, follow @rowanuwellness on social.
+More times than not, whenever we’re experiencing a personal hardship of some kind we tend to retreat into our shells like a turtle and let the issue continue to persist […]

-Overcoming Overthinking: Ways to Cope with Anxious Thinking
+Overcoming Overthinking: Ways Students Can Cope

 Kathleen is sitting on a bench at Rowan while the sun is going down.

-Do you ever find yourself in a quiet setting trying to get some work done but there is just a little voice in your head saying a million things at once?
-Have you ever been told “you are just overthinking it?”
+Part of a series with Rowan University’s Wellness Center, this collaboration aims to educate students about personal well-being options.
+For further updates, follow @rowanuwellness on social.
+Do you ever find yourself in a quiet setting trying to get some work done but there is just a little voice in your head saying a million things at […]

 The Often Overlooked Importance of Sleep